 Annie and husband Thomas moved to Warrnambool where Thomas operated the Warrnambool Cordial Co. until his death in 1932, just a year before his wife.

 Harriet TATE: Died August 1935 at Portland.
-Harriet Tate arrived in Australia from Ireland as a seven-year old.
+Harriet Tate arrived in Australia from Ireland as a seven-year-old.
 At just eighteen, she married William Jackman, an early Wimmera pioneer.
 In her early years, Harriet worked for Edward Henty at Munthum Station.
 William and Harriet moved to Portland in their later life, with Harriet spending the last twenty-five years of her life in the town.

 Hannah SPIKEN: Died 3 August1936 at Portland.
 Born in Portland around 1864 Hannah was the daughter of John and Hannah Spiken.
 John worked for the Hentys and Hannah was said to have followed behind the plough, planting potatoes.
-At eighteen, she married Walter Dennis Pitts a union which lasted fifty-four years.
+At eighteen, she married Walter Dennis Pitts a union that lasted fifty-four years.

 Elizabeth STEVENSON: Died 3 August 1938 at Coburg.
 Elizabeth was born at Merino Downs around 1863, the daughter of Joseph and Mary Stevenson.
 Joseph was working for the Hentys at Munthum station at the time of her birth, but the family later moved to Portland.
 Elizabeth married William James Dunne of Ararat and they spent some time in Portland before moving to Ballarat.